- MuggleNet news posts: 1,981

 July 14 - Evanna Lynch and Tom Felton were both in attendance for the grand opening of the Wizarding World of Harry Potter in Japan and MuggleNet had a report direct from the special preview engagement.

-July 15 – It was revealed that J.K.
-Rowling paid a visit to the Wizarding World of Harry Potter in Japan before its opening.
-We also got new details about features exclusive to the Japan park.
+July 15 - It was revealed that J.K.
+Rowling paid a visit to the Wizarding World of Harry Potter in Japan before its opening, and we got new details about features exclusive to the Japan park.

 July 18 - J.K.
 Rowling revealed new details for the Cormoran Strike novels that she pens under the name Robert Galbraith, including that she has plans for more than seven novels.